-- All students must arrive at the academy by 8.10am at the latest. - All students begin their day with collective learning which includes: retrieval practice (focused on critical knowledge); literacy and numeracy development; strengthening of school culture, values, expectations reset; and appreciations / recognition. - For all students same day corrections (detentions of up to 1.5 hours) start at 3.30 pm every day (2.35pm Friday).
+All students begin their day with collective learning which includes: retrieval practice (focused on critical knowledge); literacy and numeracy development; strengthening of school culture, values, expectations reset; and appreciations / recognition.

+For all students same day corrections (detentions of up to 90 minutes) start at 3.30 pm every day (2.35pm Monday & Friday).